 Top of the page

-Patent ductus arteriosus (PDA) is a type of congenital heart defect.
-Congenital heart defects are heart problems a baby is born with.
-These heart problems are usually diagnosed at or before birth.
+Patent ductus arteriosus (PDA) is a type of congenital heart disease.
+Congenital heart disease refers to heart problems a baby is born with.

 In PDA, an opening near the heart called the ductus arteriosus fails to close after birth. ("Patent" means open.)